 I believe in the Holy Spirit, the holy catholic church, the communion of saints, the forgiveness of sins, the resurrection of the body, and the life everlasting.
 AMEN.

-Living Faith provides a more comprehensive statement of the beliefs of The Presbyterian Church in Canada.
+While The Apostles’ Creed provides a good summary, Living Faith provides a more comprehensive statement of the beliefs of The Presbyterian Church in Canada.
 Click the link to download a PDF copy of Living Faith.

 We believe in the triune God.
 In other words, God is one God, yet revealed in three persons: Father, Son (Jesus Christ), and Holy Spirit.
 The one God comes to us in three modes: the Creator (the Father), the Redeemer (the Son), and the Sustainer (the Holy Spirit).
 Jesus is human and divine and is the Son of God.